williamreyes814/Maven.Assessment2-5.1/README.md

 ## Getting Started

+Get the most tests to pass as you can.

 ### Setting up the project
 * Ensure that the tests run upon opening the project.
 	* You should see, `Tests Failed: 159 of 159 tests`